pixijs/pixijs.com/docs/guides/components/sprites.md

 There are two ways to achieve this: *pivots* and *anchors*

 An object's __pivot__ is an offset, expressed in pixels, from the top-left corner of the Sprite.
 It defaults to (0, 0).
 If you have a Sprite whose texture is 100px x 50px, and want to set the pivot point to the center of the image, you'd set your pivot to (50, 25) - half the width, and half the height.
 Note that pivots can be set *outside* of the image, meaning the pivot may be less than zero or greater than the width/height.
 This can be useful in setting up complex animation hierarchies, for example.
-Every DisplayObject has a pivot.
+Every Container has a pivot.

 An __anchor__, in contrast, is only available for Sprites.
 Anchors are specified in percentages, from 0.0 to 1.0, in each dimension.
 To rotate around the center point of a texture using anchors, you'd set your Sprite's anchor to (0.5, 0.5) - 50% in width and height.
 While less common, anchors can also be outside the standard 0.0 - 1.0 range.